-All instructors are provided with a campus email address (first.last@csupueblo.edu).
-If an email account has not been established for you, please contact your department chair so that they may notify the HelpDesk to create your account.
+All instructors are provided with a campus email address (first.last@csupueblo.edu) or (C#@colostate.edu).
+If an email account has not been established for you, please contact your department chair so that they may notify HelpDesk to create your account.